 The ultimate goal for any eventer is Badminton.
 Don’t worry, we’re not expecting you to pop round a four-star (unless you really want to).
-Many grassroots event riders competing at BE90 and BE100 level have the chance to compete on the hallowed turf of Badminton Park by qualifying for the Mitsubishi Motors Cup, an equestrian championships for those competing at BE90 and BE100 level.
+Many grassroots event riders have the chance to compete on the hallowed turf of Badminton Park by qualifying for the Mitsubishi Motors Cup, an equestrian championships for those competing at BE90 and BE100 level.

 To qualify, you need to first finish in the top 10% in a BE90 or BE90Open, or top 20% at BE100 or BE100Open affiliated event from 1 July 2016 to 30 June 2017, which will qualify you for a Regional Final.

 Regional Finals are held between August and October each season, and the top 20% of these qualify for the Mitsubishi Motors Cup.
 It’s definitely worth a go – not only do you get to ride at Badminton, you also have the chance of winning a Mitsubishi car for a year if you win the final!